Julia Roberts Bans Her Children From Social Media

 She added that teen life “was more about people downing beers in the parking lot of Domino’s Pizza.
 But peer pressure is such a huge dynamic of school culture, whether it’s drugs or something else.”

 As parents, she and her husband have decided on household rules that are on the sterner side.
-The star even referred to herself as “strict” and said that while she doesn’t lose her temper, that it’s important for children to understand that they have boundaries.
+The star even referred to herself as “strict,” and said that while she doesn’t lose her temper, that it’s important for children to understand that they have boundaries.

 Her method, she said, was not to punish them, as she prefers to have conversations with her sons and daughter instead.

-She continued, “I think my serious face is punishment enough.”
+“I think my serious face is punishment enough,” she continued.

-She also noted that she wants them to have “life skills” and know how to make their own bed, do laundry and cook a meal.
+She also noted that she wants them to have “life skills” and know how to make their own bed, do laundry, and cook a meal.

-Roberts added that she and Moder are a “united front”, and employ a sort of good-cop-bad-cop routine, taking turns as the strict parent in the home.
+Roberts added that she and Moder are a “united front,” and employ a sort of good-cop, bad-cop routine, taking turns as the strict parent in the home.

 She said that keeping their family intact has always been a priority, and spending quality time together is a must.